-- 1 We suggest that in people with DKD who commence dialysis, lipid-lowering therapy should be continued (Grade 2D). - 2 We suggest that the decision to commence lipid-lowering therapy de novo in DKD requiring dialysis (haemodialysis or peritoneal) should take into account risk of future atherosclerotic vascular events, life expectancy on dialysis and other comorbid disease (Grade 2D). - Where indicated, we recommend that lipid-lowering therapy should be commenced in people with DKD who have undergone either kidney transplantation or combined kidney-pancreas transplantation and that the choice and dose of lipid-lowering therapy should take into account concurrent immunosuppressive therapy (Grade 1C). - 4 Where indicated, we suggest that people who develop post-transplant diabetes mellitus are treated with statins (Grade 2D).
+- 1 We suggest that hypolipidaemic agents be continued in those commencing dialysis, (Grade 2D). - 2 We suggest that the decision to commence hypolipidaemic agents de novo in those requiring dialysis (haemodialysis or peritoneal) should take into account risk of future atherosclerotic vascular events, life expectancy and, other comorbid disease (Grade 2D). - 3 Where indicated, we recommend that hypolipidaemic agents should be commenced post kidney transplantation or combined kidney-pancreas transplantation and that the choice and dose of hypolipidaemic agent should take into account concurrent immunosuppressive therapy (Grade 1C). - 4 Where indicated, we suggest that people who develop post-transplant diabetes mellitus are treated with statins (Grade 2D).